history-lab/archiving-digital-records/04-pdfa.md

 * Requires specific tags and metadata to provide structural information
 * [Implies conformance](https://www.loc.gov/preservation/digital/formats/fdd/fdd000350.shtml) with PDF/A-2a
 ---
 # References
 * [Library of Congress: PDF/A](https://www.loc.gov/preservation/digital/formats/fdd/fdd000318.shtml)
 * [PDF/A in a Nutshell](https://pdfa.org/resource/pdfa-in-a-nutshell-2-0/)

+---
+# Discussion
+* PDF/A in your institution
+* PDF/A personal experiences